Craigie - Beldon

 The level of general health in Craigie - Beldon is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-The rate of private health cover is exceptionally high at approximately 59% of the total population (6,884 people).
-Mental health issues impact 9.0%, while asthma affects 7.9%.
-Approximately 70.8% declare themselves completely clear of medical ailments compared to 71.5% across Greater Perth.
-The area has 14.4% of residents aged 65 and over (1,673 people), lower than the 20.1% in Greater Perth.
+The prevalence of common health conditions is low across both younger and older age cohorts.
+Private health cover is exceptionally high at approximately 59% of the total population (6,885 people).
+Mental health issues and asthma are the most common medical conditions in the area, impacting 9.0 and 7.9% of residents respectively.
+70.8% of residents declare themselves completely clear of medical ailments compared to 71.5% across Greater Perth.
+The area has 14.4% of residents aged 65 and over (1,673 people), which is lower than the 20.1% in Greater Perth.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health